Изображения страниц

 "3.
 The Department of the Missouri, to include the States of Missouri, Iowa, Minnesota, Wisconsin, Illinois, Arkansas, and that portion of Kentucky west of the Cumberland river, to be commanded by Major General H. W. Halleck, United States Army.

-4. The Department of the Ohio, to consist of the States of Ohio, Michigan, Indiana, and that portion of Kentucky east of the Cumberland river, and
+"4.
+The Department of the Ohio, to consist of the States of Ohio, Michigan, Indiana, and that portion of Kentucky east of the Cumberland river, and the State of Tennessee, to be commanded by Brigadier General D. C. Buell.
+Headquarters at Louis

-Concentration of Fed eral Forces.
+Concentration of Federal Forces.

 General Hunter, during the brief term of his temporary command in Missouri, did ittle else than to concentrate troops, preparatory to turning them over to General Halleck.
 His orders promulgated from St. Louis Nov.
 12th, enjoined upon all commanders of troops to "avoid extensive movements which offer battle or divide and prolong our lines, until further concert and concentration of action can be arranged, and instructions giving full and concise reports will be forwarded immediately to Brigadier General Curtis, St. Louis, giving the strength, position and condition of every command in the department."